Preserve and enhance the surface of your work with Mayco and Duncan’s Brushing Clear Glazes.

 Clear glaze forms an impervious barrier that protects against liquids, dirt and abrasion.

-All Mayco Brushing Clear glazes are AP Non-Toxic, Food Safe and Dinnerware Safe, when used according to manufacturer’s directions.
+All Mayco and Duncan Brushing Clear glazes are AP Non-Toxic, Food Safe and Dinnerware Safe, when used according to the manufacturer’s directions.

 Clear glazes are glass coatings used to completely seal the ware (decorated or undecorated, making the ware impervious to liquids.
 They are also used to boost the brilliance of the underlying color.
 Clear glazes can come in different finishes such as gloss (NT-BR, S2101) or matte (C-300).